learn-co-curriculum/what-is-a-linked-list/README.md

 ## Learning Goals

-- Define the characteristics of a set
+- Define the characteristics of a linked list
-- Implement a common methods of a set class
+- Implement a common methods of a linked list class

 ## Introduction